maheshsabnis/TrainingApps/aspnetcore.md

 4. Handle the Exception in Action Method and navigate to the error page.
 When we click on 'Go BAck' link on the Erro Page, the Page (and hence the action) should show the data  that has coused the error with error message on this page for value tat has coused the error.
 5. Combine the Exception FItes with Logic of Logging the Requests and Exceptions in Database.
 (Offline and show by MOnday)
 	- Create seperate Exception Error Pages for Database Exception and any other exception and navigate to these pages when the excption occur using same exception filter

+# Date 24-July-2021
+6. Create a Default Administrator user (Role and User both) for the Application when the app is executed for the first.
+The Administrator User can only create new Roles for the application.
+The Administaror can only assign Role to User.
+	- The Products and Categoris can be access by all roles as readonly
+	- The Create/Update/Delete operations can only be performed using Adminstrator and Manager role